01 of 07

 Toss the dried roe gently in olive oil to coat them, helping preserve their moisture.Continue to 5 of 7 below.

 Cure the Roe With Salt

-Once the roes are oiled, toss them gently in a bowl of salt to coat them evenly.
-Lay them down on the paper towel so they are not touching each other.Continue to 6 of 7 below.
+Once the roe is oiled, toss them gently in a bowl of salt to coat them evenly.
+Lay them down on a paper towel so they are not touching each other.Continue to 6 of 7 below.

 06 of 07